Webellissimo0606/Queuemart-Laravel-/readme.md

 This is Web app.
 This is consists of Admin and Frontend
-Admin is B2B and according to is per admin frontend can be B2C
+Admin is B2B and according to this every admin, frontend will be B2C

 explaination :